RochesterinNYC/1004-CUNIX-Tutorial/README.md

 ####System Commands (Extra Stuff):

-- Check manual page for a program (ex. javac):
+- Check manual page for a program (ex. javac) (press 'enter' to move down the manual page and 'q' to quit the manual):

         man javac

-You press 'enter' to move down the manual page and 'q' to quit the manual.

-- See memory usage and process information of the system:
+- See memory usage and process information of the system (press 'q' to quit the view):

         top

-You press 'q' to quit the view.

 - See processes running for on the system:

         ps -A

-Ex.

-    shutdown -h now

 Some more advanced, interesting, and potentially useful commands/programs to look up or get familiar with: